-Undergraduate full tuition covers a maximum of 18 load credits per semester except that, in the senior student teaching semester, only the Music Education Department courses ME371, 492, 495, and 496 are included in full tuition; no other courses may be taken during this semester.
+Undergraduate full tuition covers a maximum of 18 load credits per semester except that, in the senior student teaching semester, only the Music Education Department course ME492 is included in full tuition; no other courses may be taken during this semester.
 Students on conditional academic standing are not permitted to carry overloads.
 Graduate full tuition covers a maximum of 15 load credits per semester.